 Bigg Boss Malayalam Season 2: Here Is The Complete List Of Contestants!

-The highly anticipated Bigg Boss Malayalam season 2 was premiered in the Asianet channel recently.
+The highly anticipated Bigg Boss Malayalam season 2 was premiered on Asianet recently.
 Mohanlal, the complete actor of Malayalam cinema is back in the role of a television host with the Bigg Boss Malayalam Season 2.
 The first season of the much-talked reality show was widely accepted by the Malayali television audiences.

 The first season of Bigg Boss Malayalam was aired for over a hundred days.
 Sabumon Abdusamad, the controversy child of Malayalam cinema won the Bigg Boss season 1 and took home the prize money of Rs.
 1 crore.
 In the second season, 17 contestants from the various fields have entered the Bigg Boss house.